Bayesian tomography using polynomial chaos expansion and deep generative networks: Abstract

 \section{Abstract}

-Monte Carlo Markov Chain (MCMC) methods commonly confront two fundamental challenges: accurate characterization of prior distributions and efficient evaluation of likelihoods.
-In the context of Bayesian studies on tomography, principal component analysis (PCA) can in some cases facilitate the straightforward definition of the prior distribution, while simultaneously enabling the implementation of accurate surrogate models based on polynomial chaos expansion (PCE) to replace computationally intensive full-physics forward solvers.
-When faced with scenarios where PCA does not offer a direct means of easily defining the prior distribution alternative methods like deep generative models (e.g., variational autoencoders (VAEs)), can be employed as viable options.
-By sampling a simple prior probability distribution defined in the low-dimensional latent space of a VAE, it becomes possible to efficiently sample the physical domain.
-This is accomplished by employing a generator that is typically highly non-linear.
-Deep generative models therefore offer appealing features for MCMC.
-However, accurately producing a surrogate capable of capturing the intricate non-linear relationship between the latent parameters of a VAE and the outputs of forward modeling presents a notable challenge.
-Indeed, while PCE models provide high accuracy when the input-output relationship can be effectively approximated by relatively low-degree multivariate polynomials, this condition is typically unmet when utilizing latent variables derived from deep generative models.
-In this contribution, we present a strategy that combines the excellent reconstruction performances of VAE in terms of prior representation with the accuracy of PCA-PCE surrogate modeling in the context of Bayesian ground penetrating radar (GPR) travel-time tomography.
-Within the MCMC process, the parametrization of the VAE is leveraged for prior exploration and sample proposal.
-Concurrently, modeling is conducted using PCE, which operates on either globally or locally defined principal components of the VAE samples under examination.
-Our methodology is exemplified using channelized subsurface structures, providing accurate reconstructions and significant speed-ups, particularly in cases where the computation of the full-physics forward model is costly.
+Implementations of Markov chain Monte Carlo (MCMC) methods need to confront two fundamental challenges: accurate representation of prior information and efficient evaluation of likelihoods.
+Principal component analysis (PCA) and related techniques can in some cases facilitate the definition and sampling of the prior distribution, as well as the training of accurate surrogate models, using for instance, polynomial chaos expansion (PCE).
+However, complex geological priors with sharp contrasts necessitate more complex dimensionality-reduction techniques, such as, deep generative models (DGMs).
+By sampling a low-dimensional prior probability distribution defined in the low-dimensional latent space of such a model, it becomes possible to efficiently sample the physical domain at the price of a generator that is typically highly non-linear.
+Training a surrogate that is capable of capturing intricate non-linear relationships between latent parameters and outputs of forward modeling presents a notable challenge.
+Indeed, while PCE models provide high accuracy when the input-output relationship can be effectively approximated by relatively low-degree multivariate polynomials, this condition is typically not met when employing latent variables derived from DGMs.
+In this contribution, we present a strategy combining the excellent reconstruction performances of a variational autoencoder (VAE) with the accuracy of PCA-PCE surrogate modeling in the context of Bayesian ground penetrating radar (GPR) traveltime tomography.
+Within the MCMC process, the parametrization of the VAE is leveraged for prior exploration and sample proposals.
+Concurrently, surrogate modeling is conducted using PCE, which operates on either globally or locally defined principal components of the VAE samples under examination.
+Our methodology is exemplified using channelized subsurface structures, providing accurate reconstructions and significant speed-ups, particularly when the computation of the full-physics forward model is costly.